thunderbird/webext-docs/management.rst

 .. role:: code

-The <code>browser.management</code> API provides ways to manage the list of extensions that are installed and running.
+The :code:`browser.management` API provides ways to manage the list of extensions that are installed and running.

 .. rst-class:: api-main-section